pantheon-systems/documentation/source/content/guides/wordpress-composer/06-wordpress-ic.md

 Pantheon upstreams influence the Composer packages that are included in downstream sites by including two `composer.json` files in this repository:

 - The root `/composer.json` file is owned by the downstream site.
-Upstream maintainers should avoid editing this file.
+Maintainers of _custom upstreams_ should avoid editing this file.
 This allows the downstream site maintainer to adjust the `/composer.json` file without creating potential conflicts when merging upstream updates.

 - The `upstream-config/composer.json` file is owned by the upstream maintainer.
 It is included by the root `composer.json` file, and allows upstreams to add or remove packages from downstream sites.
 Changes are automatically incorporated into the downstream site whenever upstream updates are applied.